Mission 19 · Stage 2

 • C. pinMode only

-Why: Correct — waiting gates input so only one answer counts per hint.
+Why: Yes! waiting makes sure only one answer counts per hint.

 Code lab — try on your own

-1. Change the hint text on line 10 to include the word “Remember”.
+1. Change the hint words on line 10 to include the word "Remember".

 Code walkthrough